 7.36.2.6 Interruptions at active BWP switching

 The requirements in this clause shall apply for the UE configured with LTE PSCell only or with LTE PSCell and one or more LTE SCells.
-The requirements in this section only apply to the case that the BWP switch is performed on a single CC.
+The requirements in this section apply to the case that the BWP switch is performed on a single CC or multiple CCs.

+When the DCI-based, timer-based or RRC-based downlink BWP switch and/or uplink BWP switch occur on multiple CCs simultaneously or over partially overlapping period, the interruption requirements described in this section apply for each BWP switch.

 DCI-based or timer-based downlink BWP and/or uplink BWP switching due to change in any of the parameters listed in Table 8.2.2.2.5-2 in TS 38.133 [50] or SCS on NR PCell or on any NR SCell may cause an interruption on PSCell or on activated SCell(s) in the SCG.
 Interruptions are not allowed during BWP switch involving other parameter change.

 The starting time of interruption due to DCI-based or timer-based downlink BWP and/or uplink BWP switching is only allowed within the BWP switching delay TBWPswitchDelay as defined in clause 8.6.2 of TS 38.133 [50].